miroslavpejic85/mirotalk/README.md

 ## Room name

-- You can also `join` dirrectly to your room name by going to https://mirotalk.herokuapp.com/join/your-room-name-goes-here `or` https://mirotalk.up.railway.app/join/your-room-name-goes-here
+- You can also `join` directly to your room name by going to https://mirotalk.herokuapp.com/join/your-room-name-goes-here `or` https://mirotalk.up.railway.app/join/your-room-name-goes-here

 ## Quick start